 Allen Glazner

-Allen Glazner is a geologist, educator and author with particular expertise in the American Southwest.
+Allen Glazner is a geologist, educator and author with particular expertise in volcanoes, tectonics, and mountain building.
 He believes strongly that understanding the geologic underpinnings of the planet greatly enhances one’s enjoyment of the landscape and everything that lives on it.
-A native Southern Californian, Allen earned geology degrees from Pomona College and UCLA before embarking on a 38-year career at the University of North Carolina at Chapel Hill, where he is Kenan Distinguished Professor Emeritus.
+A native Southern Californian, Allen earned geology degrees from Pomona College and UCLA before embarking on a 38-year career at the University of North Carolina at Chapel Hill, where he is Distinguished Professor Emeritus.

-Allen’s research focuses on granites, volcanoes, and plate tectonics.
+While his research focus is on the American Southwest, Allen has field experience many other countries including Iceland, Alaska, the Caribbean, South Africa, Mexico, Australia, Chile, and Argentina.
 An award-winning teacher, he has led dozens of field trips for groups ranging from the general public to academic specialists, and has trained astronauts and National Park personnel in the field and classroom.
-In addition to over 150 academic papers, he has coauthored several books for the public including Geology Underfoot in Death Valley and Eastern California, Geology Underfoot in Yosemite National Park, and Geology Underfoot in Southern California.
+In addition to over 150 academic papers, he has coauthored several books for the public including Geology Underfoot books on Death Valley, Yosemite National Park, and Southern California.

-Allen was an avid ultramarathoner and is now an avid cyclist and hiker.
-He enjoys all forms of photography but especially landscape, aerial, panorama, and 3D-reconstructive.
+Allen was a runner and now is an avid cyclist and hiker.
+He enjoys photography, especially landscape, aerial, and 3D-reconstructive.
 Reading, especially fiction, is one of his sedentary pursuits.
 See landscape photos and more at allenglazner.com.